 - Munag Sumalâ – One of the children of Aring Sinukuan who represent dawn.
 Also known as the golden serpent.

 - Lakandanup – Son of Aring Sinukuan, the god of gluttony and represents the sun at noon time

-- Gatpanapun – Son of Aring Sinukuan, the noble who only knew pleasure, his name means ‘afternoon’ in Kapampangan language.
+- Gatpanapun – Son of Aring Sinukuan, the noble who only knew pleasure, his name means ‘afternoon’ in the Kapampangan language.

-- Galurâ – The winged assistant of Aring Sinukuan, he is represented by a giant eagle and believed to be the bringer of storms.
+- Galurâ – The winged assistant of Aring Sinukuan, he is represented by a giant eagle and is believed to be the bringer of storms.

 - Nága – Are serpent deities known for their protective nature.
 Their presence in structures are talismans against fire.